 Rationale: HCD proposes to continue to NOT adopt Appendix G (formerly Appendix F) from the 2021 UMC.
+HCD proposes to carry forward the appendix note.

-ITEM 26 APPENDIX H, EXAMPLE CALCULATION OF OUTDOOR AIR RATE
+APPENDIX H, EXAMPLE CALCULATION OF OUTDOOR AIR RATE

 Rationale: HCD proposes to NOT adopt Appendix H from the 2021 UMC.
+HCD proposes to carry forward the appendix note.